CevallosT-D/sme-bi-case-study-application/vm-exercises.md

 - Step 2

-Create two new columns called `Quantity_2020` and `Quantity_2021` that calculate the quantity of orders by each item type for each year.
+Go to the Stock table and create two new columns called `Quantity_2020` and `Quantity_2021` that use a DAX function with `CALCULATE()` to give the quantity of orders by each item type for each year.
 Compute the initial stock for 2021 in a new column `2021_initial_stock`.

 Hint: your formula should look like for example: `Quantity_2020 = CALCULATE(SUM(___),FILTER(Orders, Stock[___]=Orders[___] && Orders[___]=2020))`,